Cumulocity-IoT/cumulocity-xdk-agent/README.md

 # Cumulocity agent for Bosch XDK rapid prototype device

-This project is a device agent to connect the Bosch XDK https://www.bosch-connectivity.com/de/produkte/cross-domain/cross-domain-developement-kit/ to Cumulocity (C8Y Agent for XDK).
+This project is a device agent to connect the [Bosch XDK](https://www.bosch-connectivity.com/de/produkte/cross-domain/cross-domain-developement-kit) to Cumulocity (C8Y Agent for XDK).

-For this demo a Cumulocity tenant: https://cumulocity.com/try-for-free/ and an XDK device is required.
+For this demo a Cumulocity tenant and an XDK device is required.
+For a free trial tenant you can register [here](https://www.softwareag.cloud/site/product/cumulocity-iot.html#/).
 The XDK is a quick and professional prototyping platform for prototyping IoT use cases.

 When the XDK is registered to the Cumulocity tenant environmental sensor readings are sent to the Cumulocity IoT cloud.
 Potential use cases are:
-- Control & monitor heating -> tempmerature sensor, acoustic sensor
+- Control & monitor heating -> temperature sensor, acoustic sensor
 - Control & monitor lighting in building -> digital light sensor
 - Control & monitor machine -> acceleration sensor